 In the context of all of the military conflicts, the majority involved back-and-forth skirmishes or disputes unfolding in the border areas between unfriendly neighboring forces who engaged in an ongoing struggle for territory and influence.
 This tension gave rise not only to the use of force against enemy soldiers, but also the antagonism of neighbors, including such acts as arson, the destruction of rice and wheat crops, and, in certain cases, these events escalated into full-scale battles between opposing clans.
 Frequently, individual bushō would introduce themselves and then engage in a decisive one-on-one duel.
 The victors would carry home the heads of the defeated, and be recognized for their achievements.

 In 1543, Tanegashima Tokitaka purchased a cache of arquebuses from Portuguese traders who landed on Tanegashima in Ōsumi Province.
 The introduction of the arquebus to Japan marked a dramatic revolution in battle tactics.
 Divisions of arquebus-wielding soldiers augmented traditional mounted soldiers as well as foot soldiers bearing long and short swords, spears, and the bow and arrow.
-In 1575, at the Battle of Nagashino, Oda Nobunaga made effective use of a large number of infantry for the sychronized fire of arquebuses that decimated the mounted soldiers of Takeda Katsuyori.
+In 1575, at the Battle of Nagashino, Oda Nobunaga made effective use of a large number of infantry for the synchronized fire of arquebuses that decimated the mounted soldiers of Takeda Katsuyori.
 In 1584, at the Battle of Okitanawa, the allied forces of Shimazu Iehisa and Arima Harunobu defeated a superior number of forces under Ryūzōji Takanobu with a lightning assault led by the infantry resulting in the death in battle of Takanobu.

 Military tactics and the choices of weapons deployed in battle differed among individual daimyō and by region.
 Oda Nobunaga actively deployed large cannons in battles for unification, while Toyotomi Hideyoshi chose not to make significant use of cannons.
-Many of Nobunaga’s battles occured in the Kinai Region which exhibited higher levels of innovation than other locales, whereas Hideyoshi frequently deployed to more distant provinces, lessening the need and practicality of deploying cannons.
+Many of Nobunaga’s battles occurred in the Kinai Region which exhibited higher levels of innovation than other locales, whereas Hideyoshi frequently deployed to more distant provinces, lessening the need and practicality of deploying cannons.
 In 1593, after deploying in Nagoya in Hizen Province, a daimyō named Nanbu Nobunao from Mutsu Province was awestruck by the armaments of the Toyotomi army, highlighting the regional differences in military capability existing in that period.